U.S. hiring probe casts shadow on Credit Suisse

 The revelation comes just a week after Credit Suisse terminated a publicly traded product betting on future stock index swings after its value plunged during a market rout.

 “It worked well for a long time until it didn‘t.
-Which is generally what happens in markets,” Thiam said, noting the prospectus made clear the product was not for amateurs and warned about the risk of substantial losses.
+Which is generally what happens in markets,” Thiam said, noting the prospectus made clear the product was not for amateurs.

 He conceded, however, that he could not predict whether law suits would result.